YasnoSolnishko/Data-Analyst-Simulator/README.md

 # Karpov Courses Data Analyst Simulator
 ## Description
 Data Analyst Simulator is a comprehensive repository containing practical tasks completed during the internship in Karpov Courses.
-During the internship I  built and automated analytical processes from scratch.
+During the internship, I  built and automated analytical processes from scratch.

 ## The goal
+My objective is to establish and automate analytical processes from the ground up.
 The company's product is an app that offers a news feed and messaging capabilities.
-My objective is to establish and automate analytical processes from the ground up.

 ## Analytical tools
-The repository contains various analytical tools created for this project, including dashboards, daily reports, alarms reports, metrics analysis, and A/B tests.
+The repository contains various analytical tools created for this project, including dashboards, daily reports, alarm reports, metrics analysis, and A/B tests.
+Since the data is live, I provided screenshots of task completion.

 ### TOC:
 Project 1 - [Create dashboards](https://github.com/YasnoSolnishko/Data-Analyst-Simulator/tree/main/1_Dashboards)